-- Why Japanese companies seek IT engineers proficient in Japanese
+- Why Japanese companies seek tech engineers proficient in Japanese

 - Their current staff do not speak foreign languages